yao008/yao008.github.io/_pages/about.md

   - /about.html
 ---

 I am an assistant professor at the Department of Electrical and Electronic Engineering, the University of Hong Kong (HKU).
 Before joining HKU, I received Ph.D. degree at the College of Computing and Data Science, Nanyang Technological University, Singapore, supervised by Prof. Dusit Niyato.
 Prior to this, I received B.Eng. degree at Beijing Jiaotong University, China, supervised by Prof. Jiayi Zhang.
-I am now the Principal Investigator (PI) of the **Network Intelligence and Computing Ecosystem (NICE) Lab** @ HKU.
+I am now the Principal Investigator (PI) of the <b>Network Intelligence and <font color=green>C<font>omputing <font color=green>E<font>cosystem</b> (NI<font color=green><b>CE</b><font>) Lab** @ HKU.
 The [NICE lab](https://hongyangdu.github.io/nice/) focuses on the intersection of artificial intelligence and computer networks, aiming to advance next-generation intelligent networks and distributed AI systems:

 <img src='/images/directions.png' width = "900"><br/>